RedHatProductSecurity/trestle-demo/markdown/catalogs/nist_rev5_all/ac/ac-6.6.md

 ## Control Statement

-Prohibit privileged access to the system by non-organizational users.
+The organization prohibits privileged access to the information system by non-organizational users.

-## Control guidance

-An organizational user is an employee or an individual considered by the organization to have the equivalent status of an employee.
-Organizational users include contractors, guest researchers, or individuals detailed from other organizations.
-A non-organizational user is a user who is not an organizational user.
-Policies and procedures for granting equivalent status of employees to individuals include a need-to-know, citizenship, and the relationship to the organization.

-## Control assessment-objective
+## Control Objective

-privileged access to the system by non-organizational users is prohibited.
+Determine if the organization prohibits privileged access to the information system by non-organizational users.